 For more information about the resource types to which you can connect and how to set up access, see Supported Resource Types.

-Secure Remote Access is enabled by the Basic Bastion.
-For native CLI access, an additional component called the Professional Bastion is required.
-When you define secure remote access to external SaaS systems, the Web Access Bastion enables you to only allow access in Isolated mode, which restricts user access to other websites while they are connected to a SaaS system.
+Secure Remote Access is enabled by the Secure Remote Access Bastion.
+When you define secure remote access to external SaaS systems, the Web Access Bastion enables you only to allow access in Isolated mode, which restricts user access to other websites while they are connected to a SaaS system or using a secure proxy mode to enable access for an internal resource from the external network.

 For details about these components, see Infrastructure Components.

-When a user needs to connect to a resource, the Basic Bastion interfaces with the Akeyless Vault for user authentication and authorization.
-It then retrieves the required credentials from the Akeyless Vault and automatically injects them into the resource to give the user access.
+When a user needs to connect to a resource, the Secure Remote Access Bastion interfaces with the Akeyless Platform for user authentication and authorization.
+It then retrieves the required credentials from the Akeyless Platform and automatically injects them into the resource to give the user access.

-Because communication between the user and the resource passes through the Basic Bastion, Akeyles can provide full session auditing and recording capabilities to keep you compliant.
+As the network communication flow between the user and the resource passes through the Secure Remote Access Bastion, Akeyles can provide full session management with auditing and recording capabilities to keep you compliant.
 You can forward the system logs to your log management solution, as described in Log Forwarding.